fidelity/kconnect/docs/book/src/commands/use_eks.md

   -c, --cluster-id string         Id of the cluster to use.
   -h, --help                      help for eks
-      --history-location string   Location of where the history is stored. (default "$HOME/.kconnect/history.yaml") --idp-endpoint string       identity provider endpoint provided by your IT team --idp-protocol string       The idp protocol to use (e.g. saml) --idp-provider string       the name of the idp provider -k, --kubeconfig string         Location of the kubeconfig to use. (default "$HOME/.kube/config") --max-history int           Sets the maximum number of history items to keep (default 100) --namespace string          Sets namespace for context in kubeconfig
+      --history-location string   Location of where the history is stored. (default "$HOME/.kconnect/history.yaml") --idp-protocol string       The idp protocol to use (e.g. saml) -k, --kubeconfig string         Location of the kubeconfig to use. (default "$HOME/.kube/config") --max-history int           Sets the maximum number of history items to keep (default 100) --namespace string          Sets namespace for context in kubeconfig